pkarsy/rfboot/help/The-First-Project.md

 - A 3.3V stabilized power source.
 For example A lithium-ion cell with a 3.3V regulator and 2 additional 1uF caps.
 LP2950-3.3 and especially HT7333 are very good for this purpose.
 See picture.
 - ISP programmer with a 28pin ZIF socket.
 The isp programmer is used only once for each project, to write rfboot to the target MCU.
-After this no cables are necessary for upload.
 - A breadboard.
 Note that a bad breadboard is the basic source of failures in a project.

 Here is how our project looks like.